Loshamano74/Numberlist-Generator/README.md

 Creates a Wordlist of numbers used as password or username list for using in website or username hacking.

-# Install in Kali Linux
+# Install in Linux-Based Systems

 git clone https://github.com/Loshamano74/Numberlist-Generator